-The deaths of two Southern California Mountain Lions made news last week, as apex predators and other wildlife continue to die after consuming dead prey who were killed by powerful anti-coagulent rodenticides.
+The deaths of two Southern California Mountain Lions made news last week, as apex predators and other wildlife continue to die after consuming dead prey that was killed by powerful anti-coagulant rodenticides.
 This means the animals died from internal bleeding.

 During this podcast, co-hosted by Laura Pakis, Rebecca talks about these deadly poisons and non-lethal alternatives.

 She also, on behalf of her non-profit wildlife rescue group, seeks $1,500 to fund testing 10 small animals, rodents mostly, to see whether rodenticide killed them.

 Rebecca also describes her sadness at finding dead and dying bobcats, who have just received protection from trophy hunting but appear to be frequent victims of rodent killing chemicals.

 Humane Wildlife Control is Rebecca’s for-profit pest control business.